eamonnofarrell/PythonProject2018/README.md

  <details>
             <summary>Histogram example..............................................................
 (Click to expand)</summary>

  * __Histogram__ The Histogram is used primarily in statistics to evaluate the distribution of the data.
+The first piece of code allowsus to use *.hist* to plot a stndard histogram diagram based on the four columns of data - Sepal width and length, petal width and length.

 ```
 # Use Pandas histograms .hist() to plot standard histogram of Iris Data Set
-DataFrame.hist()
+IrisData.hist()
 plt.show()

  ```